 Printers & Toner

 One of the Core Values that Seattle University holds is Leadership.
 Our goal is to develop responsible leaders, who are committed to the common good.
-One of the ways that ITS is able to provide leadership is through Sustainability.
+One of the ways that ITS is able to provide leadership is through sustainability.

 The Computer Refresh Program enables us to keep computers on campus up to date and recycle old technology.
 After a user has had their computer refreshed, the old computer is removed by a vendor so it can be sold/reused, recycled, or disposed of.

-For assistant, please contact Technical Purchasing at (206) 296-2317 or TechPurchasing@seattleu.edu, Monday-Friday from 8:00am to 4:30pm.
+For assistance, please contact Technical Purchasing at (206) 296-2240 or TechPurchasing@seattleu.edu, Monday-Friday from 8:00am to 4:00pm.

 Please contact TechPurchasing@seattleu.edu for assistance.